Engee documentation

 Conclusion

-In this example we have demonstrated the calculation of LC loop oscillations using a script and in a visual modelling environment using the Engee Function block.
+In this example, the calculation of LC circuit oscillations was demonstrated using a script, as well as in a visual modeling environment using the Engee Function block.

 Blocks used in example